updated autumn 2019

 • Not plastered in Klim branding

-• Exterior knee pockets make armour easily removable
+• Exterior knee sleeves make armour easily removable

 • They make handy stash pockets too